ucl-bug/jwave/docs/install/on_linux.md

 make jaxgpu
 ```

 Before using `jwave`,  activate the environment from the root folder of jwave using

 ```
-sorce .venv/bin/activate
+source .venv/bin/activate
 ```